-Introduction
+1 Introduction

 This paper addresses the problem of keyword spotting (KWS) in unconstrained speech.
-Typical applications are search in audio databases and recognition of spoken passwords, but due to their general framework the proposed algorithms also apply to computer vision, natural language processing, and bioinformatics (Silaghi 1999).
+Typical applications are search in audio databases and recognition of spoken passwords, but due to their general framework the proposed algorithms also apply to computer vision, natural language processing, and bioinformatics [4].
 Detecting the beginning and the end of the keyword segment in the utterance is called segmentation.
-This is typically done by explicit modeling of non-keyword segments using a filler Hidden Markov Model (HMM) or an ergodic HMM composed of context dependent or independent phone models without lexical constraints (Wilpon et al. 1990).
+This is typically done by explicit modeling of non-keyword segments using a filler Hidden Markov Model (HMM) or an ergodic HMM composed of context dependent or independent phone models without lexical constraints [18].
 The utterance is then modeled with HMMs where the keyword is preceded and followed by non-keyword segments.
 The use of such non-keyword models, trained from speech databases, offers no guarantee that the hypothesized keyword segment maximizes any rigorous measure of the matching with the keyword model.
 Some slower approaches to KWS, without explicit modeling of non-keyword segments, have a stronger theoretical foundation.
-Namely, they maximize a chosen measure of the match between the keyword segment and a keyword model.
+Namely, they maximize a chosen measure of the match between the keyword model.

-Although several algorithms tackling KWS without models of non-keyword segments have already been proposed in the past, (e.g., by using Dynamic Time Warping (Bridle 1973) or Viterbi matching (Wilpon et al. 1989; Boite et al. 1993; Junkawitsch et al. 1996; Benayed et al. 2003) allowing relaxation of the begin and endpoint constraints), these are known to require the use of an "appropriate" normalization of the matching scores since segments of different lengths have then to be compared.
-At any possible ending time e, the match score of the best warp and start time b of the reference has to be computed (Bridle 1973) (for all possible start times b associated with unpruned paths).
-Moreover, in (Wilpon et al. 1989), and in the same spirit than what is presented here, for all possible ending times e, the average observation likelihood along the most likely state sequence is used as scoring criterion.
+Although several algorithms tackling KWS without models of non-keyword segments have already been proposed in the past, (e.g., by using Dynamic Time Warping [7] or Viterbi matching [19, 5, 10, 2] allowing relaxation of the begin and endpoint constraints), these are known to require the use of an "appropriate" normalization of the matching scores since segments of different lengths have then to be compared.
+At any possible ending time e, the match score of the best warp and start time b of the reference has to be computed [7] (for all possible start times b associated with unpruned paths).
+Moreover, in [19], and in the same spirit than what is presented here, for all possible ending times e, the average observation likelihood along the most likely state sequence is used as scoring criterion.
 Sometimes these techniques are referred to as "sliding model methods" and need $\frac{LN^2}{2}$ updates to elements of a $L \times N$ Dynamic Programming (DP) phone trellis with L HMM states per keyword and utterances with N time frames.
-Previous attempts to construe faster alternatives based on straightforward DP (Junkawitsch et al. 1996) use cost functions that do not respect DP's optimality principle (Bellman 1952) and are therefore sub-optimal from the point of view of the pursued measures.
+Previous attempts to construe faster alternatives based on straightforward DP [10] use cost functions that do not respect DP's optimality principle [1] and are therefore sub-optimal from the point of view of the pursued measures.

 Here we will use a similar rigorous scoring technique for keyword spotting like the one used by algorithms without filler models.
 We use an explicit filler model, re-estimated at each utterance in a way proven to yield optimal segmentation (for the chosen measure).
-Our matching score is based on the average observation probability (AOP), working with either likelihoods or posteriors.
+Our matching score is based on the average observation probability $(AOP)^2$.
 The first algorithm proposed here, besides computing the AOP score for the occurrence of the hypothesized keyword into an utterance, also produces the corresponding segmentation - the decision of where the keyword starts and ends.
-Compared to previously devised "sliding model" methods (such as (Bridle 1973;
+Compared to previously devised "sliding model" methods (such as [7, 19]), the algorithms proposed here re-estimate a filler model, using Viterbi decoding which does not require scoring for all begin/endpoints, and which can be proved to (quickly) converge to the "optimal solution" (from the point of view of the chosen scoring function, i.e., AOP).
+Each re-estimation step uses straightforward Viterbi alignments (similar to regular filler-based KWS).